-SCI 121: Introduction to Science Credits: 3 Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This general introduction to the basic concepts of biology is intended to provide the non-science majors with a basic understanding of their own bodies and the environment in which they live.
+SCI 121: Introduction to Science

+Semester Offered: Fall, Spring Description: This general introduction to the basic concepts of biology is intended to provide the non-science majors with a basic understanding of their own bodies and the environment in which they live.
 This course is taught with a marine emphasis.